 Quizzes.
 Short hand-graded tests will be assigned for every two weeks of material.
 These will be available and should be completed on CrowdMark.
 We expect that each quiz will take less than 2 hours to complete and you will have at least 24 hours before it is due.

 Tests.
 These will be take-home, administered on CrowdMark.
-There will be two midterm examinations, the first one due by 11:59pm on October 20th, 2020(Midterm 1 with solutions) and the second one due by 11:59pm on Tuesday, November 24th, 2020.
+There will be two midterm examinations, the first one due by 11:59pm on October 20th, 2020(Midterm 1 with solutions) and the second one due by 11:59pm on Tuesday, November 24th, 2020(Midterm 2 with solutions).
 There will be a cumulative final examination that will emphasize later course material.
 It will be due by 11:01 pm on Monday, January 4th, 2021 but will be published at least 7 days beforehand.

 Grading.
 One grade will be assigned for homework (3 lowest